TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 :php:`If`-ViewHelper of fluid and therefore provides the opportunity to use if-else branches.
 It delegates the access check to the :php:`AccessControlService`.
-If the check gives a positive result, in our case a link with an edit icon is generated, which leads to the method :php:`editAction()` of the :php:`OfferController`.
+If the check gives a positive result, in our case, a link with an edit icon is generated, which leads to the method :php:`editAction()` of the :php:`OfferController`.